-The following graphs summarize the Fund's performance based on Net Income per Unit ("EPU"), EBITDA1 per Unit and Distributable Cash Flow2 per Unit ("DCF per Unit") utilizing 2008 as the benchmark year:
+The following graphs summarize the Fund's performance based on Net Income per Unit ("EPU"), Adjusted EBITDA1 per Unit and Distributable Cash Flow2 per Unit ("DCF per Unit"):

-Net income per Unit differs from EBITDA per Unit and Distributable Cash Flow per Unit due predominately to items such as mark-to-market on exchangeable shares, distributions on exchangeable shares, amortization of intangible assets, exceptional gains, contingent consideration revaluation and deferred income taxes.
-For 2016, net income decreased due to a \$0.72 per Unit impact from contingent consideration revaluation on the Healthmark acquisition.
-Higher EBITDA has led to increased Distributable cash flow and a decreased payout ratio3 over the past three years.
-Of the \$0.93 Distributable Cash Flow per Unit increase, only \$0.29 was paid out as distribution increases per Unit to facilitate the funding the Healthmark acquisition.
+Net income per Unit differs from Adjusted EBITDA per Unit and Distributable Cash Flow per Unit due predominately to items such as mark-to-market on exchangeable shares, distributions on exchangeable shares, amortization of intangible assets, exceptional gains, contingent consideration revaluation and deferred income taxes.
+For 2019, net income decreased due to the \$0.39 per Unit impact from the mark to market loss on exchangeable shares.
+Higher Adjusted EBITDA led to higher Distributable cash flow and a lower payout ratio3.
+Since 2014, only \$0.49 of the \$1.17 increase in Distributable Cash Flow was paid out as distribution increases per Unit largely to facilitate the funding of the Healthmark and future acquisitions.

-The following graph compares the total cumulative return to Unitholders on \$100 invested in Units with the total cumulative return of the S&P/TSX Composite Total Return Index and the total cumulative Unitholder return of the S&P/TSX Income Trust Index (assuming reinvestment of distributions as of the date of payment of same) for the period from January 1, 2005 to December 31, 2016.
-On December 31, 2016, the Units closed at \$24.79 and \$25.96 on March 21, 2017.
+The following graph compares the total cumulative return to Unitholders on \$100 invested in Units with the total cumulative return of the S&P/TSX Composite Total Return Index and the total cumulative Unitholder return of the S&P/TSX Income Trust Index (assuming reinvestment of distributions as of the date of payment of same) for the period from January 1, 2015 to December 31, 2019.
+On December 31, 2019, the Units closed at \$45.59 and \$31.57 on March 23, 2020.
 Returns from Income Trust Index approximate those from the High Yield Diversified Market population used above in the comparator group beginning on page 13.